This post may contain affiliate links from which i can earn a commission

 7-8 hours of sleep per night is optimum.

-Inadequate sleep causes less insulin to be released into the body after you eat.
+As well as this, inadequate sleep causes less insulin to be released into the body after you eat.

 At the same time more cortisol is released, a hormone which helps you stay awake but makes it harder for insulin to do its job.